captainGeech42/massmoji/README.md

 Duplicate `secret.tmpl.py` to `secret.py`, and fill in the variables with the appropriate values.

-Once the slackmoji download finishes, you can upload everything to Slack:
+Once the Slackmoji download finishes, you can upload everything to Slack:

 ```
 $ python3 slack_upload.py
 ```

+Please be patient as it processes all of the emojis, it will take a number of hours and will be severely rate limited by Slack.

 ## Issues